torakiki/pdfsam-visual-public/README.md

 * Upgraded Electron
 * Upgraded PDF engine
 * Upgraded PDF rendering engine
-* Fixed an issue with the locale detection that was setting the application in German on the first run
+* Fixed an issue with the locale detection that was setting the application to German on the first run

 # v5.1.0
 * Upgraded Electron